Available for Postgraduate Supervision

 in

-Speaker: Mingchao Liu, Department of Mechanical Engineering, University of Birmingham, Birmingham, UK Time: 14:00-15:30, 31st October 2024 Location/Room: Room 010 (ground Floor), Engineering North, Bay Campus How to find us Nature’s ingenuity serves as a profound source of inspiration for developing advanced materials and robotic systems.
-In this presentation, we explore how biological phenomena inform innovative engineering solutions, focusing on…
+Time: 14:00-15:30, 31st October 2024 Location/Room: Room 010 (ground Floor), Engineering North, Bay Campus How to find us Nature’s ingenuity serves as a profound source of inspiration for developing advanced materials and robotic systems.
+In this presentation, we explore how biological phenomena inform innovative engineering solutions, focusing on morphing structures and moving mechanisms, both grounded in our understanding of…